NeuroTechX/bci-workshop/INSTRUCTIONS.md

 ## Required hardware for the workshop

-The [Muse 2016](http://www.choosemuse.com/research/) model is required for this version of the workshop.
-However, the [original version of the workshop](https://github.com/NeuroTechX/bci-workshop) works with many different consumer EEG devices.
+The [Muse 2016](http://www.choosemuse.com/research/) model is the best option for this version of the workshop.
+However, if you are working with a older device you can use the muse-io command line tool to get the data.

 ![muse_diagram](fig/muse.png?raw=true "The Muse EEG headband.")